bjipd/bjipd/README.md

 🏋️ Outside coding: I enjoy exercising, health wellness.

-⚡ Fun fact: I can deadlift more than I can debug sometimes 😅
+⚡ Fun fact: I am a rockstar in the bathroom😅

 📫 How to reach me: dikeox11@gmail.com